LeoDoesCoding/Maze-Generator-and-Solver/README.md

     - Probabilistic non-terminating.
     - A lot of invalid moves.
     - Maze complexity has no garuntee.
+ - Solution path is usually a fairly predictable diagonal line.

 I appologies if the generator draws unfortunate patterns.